PERG | UK Private Equity Annual Public Reports

 Highlights from this year’s PERG reports

-• Walker portfolio companies continued to produce additional disclosure in their audited financial statements, with 60% doing so to at least a good standard and the remaining 40% doing so to a basic standard.
-(2022: 60%).
+• Walker portfolio companies did not achieve a similar level of good additional disclosure in their audited financial statements this year, with only 43% doing so to at least a good standard and the remaining 57% doing so to a basic standard.
+(2023: 60%).
+However there were a large number of annual reports that were very close to achieving ‘good’ overall, only missing out due to one area of disclosure.

 • All BVCA members in scope included information on their website about themselves, their investors and their portfolio companies.

-• Walker portfolio companies outperformed the public company benchmarks at a revenue increase of 7.0% versus 5.1%, and an EBITDA increase of 4.9% versus 9.1% per annum respectively.
+• Walker portfolio companies slightly underperformed the public revenue company benchmarks at a revenue increase of 5.8% versus 6.1%.

 Read the reports